Aerial view of Arwad Island

 Mediterranean Song Festival

-Egyptian Ministry of Culture Honor
+Honors from the Egyptian Ministry of Culture and Cairo Opera House

 Honored at Abdel Wahab's Centennial